btror/Hangman/README.md

 # Hangman
 This is the hangman game.
 The goal of this project is to practice Python and familiarize myself with datastructures and the syntax.
+The idea is to crearte more advanced versions of the game as we go.

 ### Day 1
 - created a basic text version of hangman